Chalarangelo/30-seconds-of-code/snippets/reset-all-styles.md

 Resets all styles to default values with one property.
 This will not affect `direction` and `unicode-bidi` properties.

+- The `all` property allows you to reset all styles (inherited or not) to default values.

 ```html
 <div class="reset-all-styles">
   <h5>Title</h5>